Motti Zohar

 Research Intrests

-• Spatiotemporal patterns associated with the occurrences of natural hazards and risks
+• Spatiotemporal patterns associated with the occurrences of natural hazards and risks: understanding where and when natural hazards such as floods, wildfires, and earthquakes occur and why.

-• The development of GIScience themes, approaches & geoanalytics tools
+• The development of GIScience themes, approaches & geoanalytics tools: advancing new methods for data analysis, visualization, and spatial reasoning to tackle complex environmental questions.

 Activity Map